Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Theory

 is the squared phase-space distance between the endpoints of the two trajectories propagated on the $I$th and $J$th surfaces.

-A modified expression for the coherence decay $e^{-d(t)^{2}}$ was used in Ref.~\cite{Matselyukh_Worner:2022}, where $\mathbf{R}_{t}^{I}$ and $\mathbf{P}_{t}^{I}$ in Eq.~(\ref{eq:squared_PS_dist}) were replaced with the expectation values of position and momentum in the molecular wavefunction propagated with the MCTDH method.
-In the silane molecule, the decoherence and even recoherence could be explained by the time dependence of a phase-space overlap of the two wavepackets.
+The form of Eq.~(\ref{eq:coherence_anl}) further simplifies semiclassical interpretation of decoherence~\cite{Golubev_Vanicek:2020}.
+This strategy was applied in Ref.~\onlinecite{Matselyukh_Worner:2022}, where a modified expression for the coherence decay $e^{-d(t)^{2}}$ was used by replacing $\mathbf{R}_{t}^{I}$ and $\mathbf{P}_{t}^{I}$ in Eq.~(\ref{eq:squared_PS_dist}) with the expectation values of position and momentum in the molecular wavefunction propagated with the MCTDH method.
+This approach successfully explained the experimentally observed decoherence and recoherence of the silane molecule by the time dependence of a phase-space overlap of the two wavepackets.